Everything you should know about federal Stafford loans

 • Meet general eligibility requirements for federal student aid

 To be considered for a Stafford loan (and other federal financial aid), students must submit the FAFSA® every year.
 This is the single most important thing you can do to qualify for some of the $150 billion in financial aid offered, including scholarships, grants, work-study, and federal loans.
-Note: The opening date for the 2024-25 FAFSA® (which normally would have been October 1), has been pushed back to December by the Department of Education.
-This is a one-year exception only.

 For both subsidized and unsubsidized loans (and other financial aid), the borrower’s school determines the amount that can be borrowed based on the cost of attendance and other financial aid a student receives.

-What’s the current Stafford loan interest rate?
+The current Stafford loan interest rate

-In addition, for loans disbursed (sent to the school) on or after 10/1/20 and before 10/1/24, there is an origination fee for Stafford loans of 1.057%.footnote 2 This covers the cost of issuing the funds.
+In addition, for loans disbursed (sent to the school) on or after 10/1/20 and before 10/1/25, there is an origination fee for Stafford loans of 1.057%.footnote 5 This covers the cost of issuing the funds.
 Don’t forget to factor this cost in when considering these loans.

 Subsidized loans